hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] when scrolling in the scrollytelling, created keyframes are shown by a different icon in the inspector
 - [ ] a keyframe can be overwritten in the inspector by navigating to the same scroll position (most easily done at scroll position 0) and adding a new keyframe

+### Interactive graph

+- [ ] there is an interactive graph in the upper left corner
+- [ ] clicking on any item takes you to it
+  - [ ] clicking on a sequence takes you to the sequence tab
+  - [ ] clicking on a keyframe takes you to that keyframe
+  - [ ] clicking on a morph selects that morph with the inspector and takes you to the sequence tab

 ### Tabs

 - [ ] the first tab can be renamed to 'aScrollytelling', this will also rename the interactive to 'aScrollytelling'